|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Ricker Polsdorfer, MD

 Costochondritis is pain in the front of the chest wall.
-In particular, it is irritation where the bone and cartilage part of the ribs meet.
+In particular, it is irritation of the cartilage where the breast bone and ribs meet.

 Sometimes there is also chest swelling and inflammation.
 This is a condition referred to as Tietze’s syndrome.
 Neither costochondritis nor Tietze’s syndrome is a serious disease.
 However, their symptoms are similar to those of several dangerous conditions, like a heart attack.